UbiquityRobotics/bus_loki/rev_f/bootloader/README.md

 ## Comments

-The `Makefile` that ships with the `stk500boot.c` is pretty bad.
+* The `Makefile` that ships with the `stk500boot.c` is pretty bad.
 It was necessary to comment out all of the architectures other than `mega2560` to get it to work.
   The real problem was that the bootloader address getting set incorrectly.
-For the meg2560, the correct address is `0x3E000`.
+For the meg2560, the correct address is `0x3E000` (= 2 &times 0x1F000 for 4096 bootloader).

+* The Rev. D Loki needs to have a RasPi2 plugged into to provide 3.3V for the level shifting electronics.

+* The new Chinese AVRISP mk II programmer from china needs to be ununplugged from the ISP connector after the bootloader programming.
+On the Rev. D, the programmer stalls until the ISP connector is unplugged.